martin-henz/martin-henz/_posts/2022-02-24-functional_audio_processing.md

-Instead of fixing the frequency of the sound, we can write a function `sine_wave` that takes a frequency `f` as argument and returns a sound wave with that fequency.
+Instead of fixing the frequency of the sound, we can write a function `sine_wave` that takes a frequency `f` as argument and returns a sound wave with that frequency.
 ```js
 const sine_wave = f => t => math_sin(2 * π * t * f);
 play_wave(sine_wave(880), 1);
 ```
 If you wonder how the `play_wave` function does its magic, you can apply `display` to the result of the wave function.
-For a sound with a duration of 100 microseconds, you see 10 values.
-That means that `play_wave` samples the wave at a frequency of about 100 kilohertz in order to digitize the sound to make it audible on your computer.
+For a sound with a duration of 100 microseconds, you may see around 10 values, depending on your browser.
+That means that
+`play_wave` samples the wave at a frequency of about 100 kilohertz in order to digitize the sound to make it audible on your computer.
 ```js